polkadot-fellows/RFCs/text/0031-corejam.md

 **CoreJam is a general model for utilization of Polkadot Cores.
 It is a mechanism by which Work Packages are communicated, authorized, computed and verified, and their results gathered, combined and accumulated into particular parts of the Relay-chain's state.**

+### Terminology

+Short forms of several common term are used here for brevity:

+- *RcVG*: Relay-chain Validator Group
+- *RcBA*: Relay-chain Block Author

 ### From Old to New

 The current specification of the Polkadot protocol, and with in the Relay-chain operation, is designed in line with the overall requirements of and terminology in the Polkadot (1.0) whitepaper.
 It incorporates first-class concepts including *Proof-of-Validity* and *Parachain Validation Function*.
 This will no longer be considered canonical for the Polkadot protocol.
-To avoid confusion, this design will be known as the *Fixed-function Parachains Legacy Model*, or the *Legacy Model* for short.
+To avoid confusion, this design will be known as the *Fixed-function Parachains Model*, or the *Parachains Model* for short.

 Existing functionality relied upon by parachains will continue to be provided as a special case under a more general and permissionless model which is detailed presently and known as *CoreJam*.
 Transition of Polkadot to be in line with the present proposal will necessarily imply some minor alterations of formats utilized by Cumulus, Smoldot and other light-client APIs (see the section on Compatibility).
 However, much of the underlying logic (in particular, consensus, disputes and availability) is retained, though its application is generalised.
 This proposal will only make note of the expectations regarding the changes, and presumes continuation of all other logic.